beautifier/js-beautify/README.md

 With true `function( )` with false `function()`.
 Notice the space.

 ## jslint-happy
-Small difference with switch statments
+Small difference with switch statements
 ### true:
 ```js
 switch (a){